Coordinate space representation of a one-dimensional odd-parity pseudopotential: Conclusions

 \section{Conclusions}

-In this work, we have studied a system of $N$ spin-aligned fermions with $p$-wave interaction confined to a one-dimensional harmonic trap.
-We have introduced a discrete representation of the $p$-wave interaction, which has the correct zero-range limit and validated it by comparing its results with analytical solutions and with two continuous interaction models based on a square well and a modified Pöschl--Teller potential.
+In this work, we have studied a system of $N$ spin-aligned fermions with odd-parity interaction confined to a one-dimensional harmonic trap.
+We have introduced a discrete representation of the interaction, which has the correct zero-range limit and validated it by comparing its results with analytical solutions and with two continuous interaction models based on a square-well and a modified Pöschl--Teller potential.
 Finally, we have performed natural orbital analysis and have calculated the eigenvalues of the one-body density matrix as a function of the one-dimensional scattering length.

-Beyond the specific results presented here, these representations provide an alternative method to study systems with $p$-wave interaction.
-Moreover, they can be used to numerically investigate fermion properties in more complex scenarios, such as in the presence of external fields.
+Beyond the specific results presented here, this representation provides an alternative method to study systems with odd-parity interaction with the advantage that it eliminates the finite-range effects that arise when using the Pöschl--Teller or square-well potentials.
+Moreover, these methods can be used to numerically investigate fermion properties in more complex scenarios, such as in the presence of external fields.